nishitar931/nishitar931/README.md

 - **College Counseling Prediction Portal:** A rank-based eligibility filtering application using an SQLite backend to help students match with historical university cutoff data across multiple allocation rounds.
 - **AI-Powered Job Search Agent:** Building and managing automated career research tools integrated with LLM agents on GitHub.
-- **Digital Safety Innovations:** Designed a conceptual solution for an anonymous image-hashing platform to improve digital privacy and content removal efficiency.

 ---